 This campaign is about restoring trust, integrity, and a fresh perspective to public service—backed by a long-standing commitment to the people of Prince George’s County.

-I may be a fresh face on the ballot, but I am not new to the fight.
-I’ve been a fierce community activist and advocate for decades, standing shoulder to shoulder with Prince Georgians on the issues that matter most.
+I’ve been a fierce community activist and advocate for decades, standing shoulder to shoulder with Prince Georgians in District 9 on the issues that matter most.

-🟢 My platform focuses on six key areas:
+🟢 My platform focuses on seven key areas:

 I. Consumer and Retirement Protection for Seniors